Ohio / Warren County

 What is the weather like in Mason, OH year-round?

-Mason experiences four distinct seasons, with warm summers reaching up to 86°F and winters dipping to lows of 23°F. The city receives about 42 inches of annual rainfall and enjoys sunshine 57% of the year.
-Seasonal changes offer residents a variety of outdoor activities and scenic beauty throughout the year.
+Mason experiences four distinct seasons, with warm summers reaching highs of 86°F and cold winters dipping to 23°F. The area receives about 42 inches of rainfall annually and enjoys sunshine on 57% of days.
+This climate offers residents a balanced mix of outdoor opportunities year-round.

 Winter